PedroMagar/MISA-I/README.md

 Instructions under review:
 - \* : Not mandatory instructions.
 - **Bold**: Newly added / under review.
-- RST: Why a reset instruction?
+- **RST**: Why a reset instruction?
 Its main focus would be to change the CPU operation mode to a new version (16-bit), if you try to change and the CPU does not support, it would simply reset, also could be used as a memory flag for XJ to know that the memory region to be restored is a valid one.
 - **RSTK/RRB**: *'D'* refeers to direction: *'0'* to left/up and *'1'* to right/down.
 While *'B'* refeers to bank: *'0'* to lower active Rb(r0-r3/r8-r11) and *'1'* to higher active Rb (r4-r7/r12-r15).
 More information can be found on *'Development'* section.
 - FENCE is something good to have, if someone tried a 1000-core cpu, having a way to sync cache can be useful, also a future 16/32-bit evolution that could enter *"8-bit compact mode"* will have a way to stays true to its cache.
 - *CFP* is an emergency mesure to have some possibility of float point operations, this certanly is not required for an 8/16-bit CPU, but this instruction is also aiming at a future evolution running on *compact mode* that would need float point.
 - BEQ/BGE: MISA initially was designed with BEQ/BGE in mind, currently they were replaced with MUL/DIV instructions, the idea behind this decision is, even though an 8-bit cpu (or first gen 16-bit) does not need hardware multiplication, a more powerful CPU (an i486 competitor) would not be able to be competitive because of a design flaw (no OP code left), in order to keep the architecture 'future' proof, two highly expensive and valuable OP Codes had to be sacrificed, as a bonus now it's possible to use MISA-I as a compact mode for a future MISA-II without a lot of drawback.
 - SPC: 'Split Core' concept can currently be achieved by populating NPC with a value, this feature is likely to be removed, doing so would free a register to hold 'CPU Mode'.
 - INV: Invert all bits that are 0 to 1 and 1 to 0, currently there is no instruction to change the endianness of a register.
-- BC: 'Branch if Carry' becomes the strongest branch, since instead of the regular jump 2, it can jump to the address on the register, alternatively, this OP Code could be used for a instruction to change the endianness while BC replace SSIM and keeps the usual behaviour of skip one.
+- ~~BC: 'Branch if Carry' becomes the strongest branch, since instead of the regular jump 2, it can jump to the address on the register, alternatively, this OP Code could be used for a instruction to change the endianness while BC replace SSIM and keeps the usual behaviour of skip one.~~
+- MEMCPY: Filling space left by BC, may be replaced by RNG or other instruction.
 - **STKE**: Due to its redundancy, Set Stack Element Active is under consideration to be replaced by Rotate Up/Down Upper/Lower Register Bank (RxxRB).

 ### Development: